TrullyAI/TrueDeepfakeDetectionDocs/README.md

 #### Changing styles

-Optionally you can change colors and logo.
+Optionally you can change colors and images.
 These are the default values

 ##### Colors